 The paradigm for legal proceedings shifted entirely in the past year.
-As traditional, in-person processes went digital, state and local judiciaries found technology as a solution for continuity.
-Suddenly, proceedings conducted in a closed courtroom expanded to an accessible virtual realm, enabling greater attendance, reducing costs, and expediting information-sharing.
+As traditional, in-person judiciary processes went digital, state and local judiciaries found technology as a solution for continuity.
+Suddenly, court proceedings conducted in a closed courtroom expanded to an accessible virtual realm, enabling greater attendance, reducing costs, and expediting information-sharing.

-In this guide, we’ll discuss what it takes to build a hybrid courtroom that incorporates both in-person and online aspects of court communications and business matters, ultimately improving public services for the better.
+In this guide, we’ll discuss what it takes to build a hybrid or virtual courtroom that incorporates both in-person and online aspects of court communications and business matters, ultimately improving public services for the better.

 Lessons from an unprecedented time

 2020’s events changed everything — how we worked, learned, and lived.
 Every sector experienced significant disruption, and the government was no exception.
 Federal, state, and local governments had to rapidly shift to online operations — no small feat for an industry known for its traditional — and occasionally dated — processes and technology.